gvwilson/thirdbit/src/fiction/bear/index.md

 Thokmin had made a point of sneering at cloudherds ever since.

 He sighed,
-trying to think about how to explain Captain Jigme—no, Consul Jigme—then froze as something else sighed behind him.
+trying to think about how to explain Scholar-Candidate Yangyal—no, *Consul* Yangyal—then froze as something else sighed behind him.
 His right hand was on the writing desk, holding the delicate writing brush.
 *Breathe naturally,* he told himself